 Juvenile Passage: There are expected to be no impacts to juvenile passage and survival during release pipe installation or testing.
 Unit 3 will be out of service when the STS is pulled for release pipe installation.
 There are very few fall Chinook (Figure 2A) or steelhead smolts (Figure 2B) outmigrating during the proposed timeframe.
 It is estimated that ≤ 2.53% of the total juvenile fall Chinook and ≤ 0.03% of juvenile steelhead runs will pass Ice Harbor during the September – October study period based on ten year average smolt monitoring data from Lower Monumental Dam (DART 2014).
 If a single operating turbine unit is the only passage route and is operated at generator limit for a total of 7 days, 0.29% of the fall Chinook run may pass in that week.
 Assuming a low estimate of approximately 77% (Moursund et al. 2004) fish guidance efficiency, only 0.07% of the fall Chinook run would pass through the turbine unit when operating at generator limit during that week.
 Turbine survival estimates have ranged from 88% (Absolon et al. 2005) to 96% (Normandeau 2008) for radio telemetry and balloon tag studies, respectively; therefore, it is reasonable to assume no measurable impact to juvenile salmonid passage and survival.

 Adult Passage: There are no expected impacts on adult salmonid attraction or passage at the south fishway resulting from operating unit 3 singly rather than unit 1, should that be necessary.
 A statistical analysis of adult steelhead passage at the Ice Harbor south fishway relative to turbine unit operations between 2005 and 2013 was completed in 2014.
-The results of this analysis indicated that no difference in passage occurred when unit 3 was operated compared to unit 1 (Figure 3A-B and Figure 4; Trumbo et al. 2014).
+The results of this analysis indicated that no significant difference in passage occurred when unit 3 was operated compared to unit 1 (Figure 3A-B and Figure 4; Trumbo et al. 2014).

 Comments from agencies